NORTH CAROLINA'S SOUTHEAST BUSINESS CLIMATE

 Our Region.Your Future.VIEW MAPS

-Beyond the civilian workforce, NCSE has a military labor force of more than 83,000.
-These men and women in uniform at our 7 military installations receive highly specialized training during their years of service, which sets them up for success in the region once their commitment ends.
+Beyond the civilian workforce, NCSE has a military labor force of more than 81,000.
+These men and women in uniform receive highly specialized training during their years of service, which sets them up for success once their commitment ends.
+Every year, more than 18,000 service members exit our 7 military installations and look to join the workforce in their field of training.

 New Capital Investment*